The Ultimate Family Guide to Cozumel with Kids: Snorkeling, Ruins, and Island Magic

 Exploring San Miguel Town

 San Miguel is also the best place to pick up souvenirs.
 Skip the cruise-port shops with their marked-up prices and head a few blocks inland where the local tiendas sell handmade Mexican crafts, hammocks, vanilla extract, and locally made chocolate at much more reasonable prices.
+And cariño, when you need pesos, use the bank ATMs inside hotels or businesses, never the freestanding curbside ATMs - they charge 30%.

 Best Family Beaches in Cozumel